EzM-dot/yoloOrchestration/README.md

 # YOLO Application Deployment on GKE

 ## Overview
-This project demonstrates the containerization and Kubernetes deployment of a full-stack YOLO (You Only Look Once) object detection application.
+This project demonstrates the containerization and Kubernetes deployment of an object detection application.
 The application is deployed on Google Kubernetes Engine (GKE) and consists of:

 - **Frontend**: React-based user interface
 - **Backend**: Node.js/Express API server